Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Januari 2026 04.37.40 UTC
+- WIB: Jumat, 30 Januari 2026 05.39.35 UTC
-- WITA: Jumat, 30 Januari 2026 05.37.40 UTC
+- WITA: Jumat, 30 Januari 2026 06.39.35 UTC
-- WIT: Jumat, 30 Januari 2026 06.37.40 UTC
+- WIT: Jumat, 30 Januari 2026 07.39.35 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: inspirational
+Kategori: motivational